31 Different Types of Wasps in Missouri

 The Great Black Wasp is considered beneficial as they are a natural predator of many destructive pests.

-The Great Black Wasp has been quite aggressive if disturbed or threatened.
-Their sting is considered painful and dangerous if not treated quickly.
+The Great Black Wasp can be quite aggressive if disturbed or threatened.
+Its sting is considered painful and dangerous if not treated quickly.

 Despite their aggressive nature, the Great Black Wasp is an important part of the ecological balance in Missouri and should be respected for its important role.